macleen/JS-LightWeight/README.md

      Using promise chaining ( sequential function queue execution )\
      Queue can be executed **forward(FIFO), backward(LIFO) or random**\
      very usefull in currying, partial functions and function composition\
-     could also be coupled to any async API such as ajax or the fetch API\
+     could also be coupled to any async API such as ajax or the fetch API&nbsp;

 ---------------------------------------------------------